-The last theme concerns the embodied soft skills as described by the pupils such as "technical-savvy", "reflection", "discover things", "work as a team", and "internationalisation".
+The last theme concerns the embodied soft skills as described by the pupils such as being technical-savvy, reflection, discovery of things, teamwork and internationalisation.
 The findings of this study revealed that at a tender age, the pupils were curious whether they were prepared with the demands of their future time.
-They expressed that in their schools, the good-quality teachers trained them through effective teaching strategies and lesson contents that would be relevant for the 21st-century demands.
+They expressed that in their schools, the good-quality teachers trained them through effective teaching strategies and lesson contents that would be relevant to the 21st-century demands.
 This finding showed that the 21st-century learning strategies provided the teachers with the dynamics of scaffolding interventions that allow the pupils to self-discover and self-learn, thereby enabling them to practise skills independently and consequently increasing their satisfaction with school.
 In fact, the Malaysian authorities have initiated education reforms to improve the education system as stated in the Malaysia Educational Blueprint 2013-2025.
-Enhancing the 21st-century skills teaching and learning skills is one of the important agendas of education reform.
-Thus, the term of 21st-century skills has been commonly used at the school level.
+Enhancing the 21st-century skills, teaching and learning skills is one of the important agendas of education reform.
+Thus, the term "21st-century skills" has been commonly used at the school level.